"Cultures of the Iranian Diaspora"

 Iranian American Voices of Silicon Valley

-Persian Studies at San Jose State University is happy to announce the public launch of the "Iranian American Voices of Silicon Valley" project (see link above), a digital storytelling project initiated and directed by Persian Studies co-director, Dr. Persis Karim.
+Persian Studies at San Jose State University is happy to announce the public launch of the "Iranian American Voices of Silicon Valley" project, a digital storytelling project initiated and directed by Persian Studies founding director Dr. Persis Karim.
 This project was the result of a grant from Cal Humanities and the Community Stories project which aims to support innovative projects that highlight California's diverse ethnic, racial and immigrant populations.
 With the assistance of Clint Gilbert of the Center for Digital Storytelling.
 "Iranian American Voices of Silicon Valley" involved extensive interviews with members of the Iranian American community and their willingness to share their stories, photos and memories.
-This project, a pilot for which we hope to secure additional funding, gives voice to the diverse and fascinating experiences of members of the Iranian-American community in Silicon Valley.
-It features stories by first-generation immigrants, exiles, and those second-generation immigrants and American-born children whose experiences represent the hyphenated American experience.
+These stories and the people who share their narratives are part of the fabric and color of Silicon Valley and their contributions are part of the uniqueness of California and this region.

 Featuring ten stories about the pioneering and important work and lives of these Iranian-Americans: Zohre Elahian, Nahal Iravani-Sani, Mo Gorjestani, Azin Izadifar, Shirindokht Nourmanesh,

 Hashem Kardevani, Niloufar S., and Sarah Aghazadeh.
 We hope that you will share Iranian American Voices of Silicon Valley with others.